kyree-henry/RestFit/README.md

 - Track analytics based on response characteristics
 - Update cache strategies based on cache-control headers
 - Global logging or monitoring across all API calls
+- Transform response data before it reaches your code
+- Add computed properties or metadata to responses
+- Normalize API responses to match your data models

 ### Authorization Configuration